jnothman/searchgrid/README.rst

 searchgrid documentation
 ============================

-Helps building parameter grids for :ref:`scikit-learn grid search
+Helps building parameter grids for `scikit-learn grid search
 <scikit-learn:grid_search>`.

 |version| |licence| |py-versions|

 |issues| |build| |docs| |coverage|

-Specifying a parameter grid for :class:`~sklearn.model_selection.GridSearchCV` in Scikit-Learn can be annoying, particularly when:
+Specifying a parameter grid for `~sklearn.model_selection.GridSearchCV` in Scikit-Learn can be annoying, particularly when:

 -  you change your code to wrap some estimator in, say, a ``Pipeline`` and then need to prefix all the parameters in the grid using lots of